EMSTrack/Algorithms/README.md

 You'll notice that an exception will be thrown.
 This is because the datasets will require labels in the CSV files.
 Add a newline above the datasets, naming the latitudes and longitudes.

-When it is correct, the test program will end up asking you to proceed when ready.
+To see this, you may need to uncomment `printData()`.
+The test program will end up asking you to proceed when ready.
 (Press Enter.)

 # TODO